Cyc-Auto motorcycles were produced from 1934 to 1958. They were the first British autocycles to be produced.

 1937 Further models appeared fitted with a 98cc Villiers engine.

 1938 Butt sold the firm to Scott who built the engines at their Yorkshire works, while assembly moved to East Acton in London.
 The original Cyc-Auto was taken over by Scott.
 The design continued with a 98cc two-stroke engine with a crankshaft set along the machine axix to drive back to a worm and wheel, with a chain-driven rear wheel.

-1940 War time brought production to a close.
+1940 War brought production to a close.

 Post-war.
-Production continued with little change.
+Production resumed with little change to the machine.

 1953 A motorcycle carrying the Scott name and using the same engine, two-speed gearbox and shaft drive was shown at Earls Court.
 It had a loop frame, telescopic forks and plunger suspension, but nothing came of it.